 Click here to see a video of innovative computing technologies being used in a Junior school

 Following a successful career as a director in television and film production, Peter diversified and became ICT leader in a large primary school.
 He significantly developed the pupils' learning of ICT across the school, creating projects such as Domex 2000.
-He became ICT project manager of Kings Cross Educational Action Zone implementing a laser network connecting schools across the EAZ.
+He became ICT project manager of Kings Cross Educational Action Zone implementing a laser network connecting 6 Primary and Secondary schools across the EAZ.
 He initiated many inspiring projects such as Virtual Carmen and the Genesis Project.
 Other exciting initiatives involved NASA, Expresso Education and the BBC.
 As well as managing projects using handheld learning devices, he organised and delivered customised ICT training for all the teachers in the schools in the EAZ.
 Peter has presented at many conferences including the Guardian ICT conference.
-Currently a Specialist Computing Teacher at an Outstanding School, he excels in visualising how emerging technologies can be used in children's learning.
-Peter owns Computing Clubs and will be running Innovation Club with Lorraine.
+Previously a Specialist Computing Teacher at an Outstanding School, he believes young children are capable of using highly innovative technologies and starts teaching Video Editing to children at age 7.
+He excels in visualising how emerging technologies can be used in children's learning.

 Consultants who helped devise the clubs

 Leon has been an ICT leader for over 20 years in London schools and has been at the forefront of innovation in this field.
 He taught coding for many years before it was introduced into the latest computing curriculum.
 He has been the editor of NAACe (National Association of Advisors for Computers in education) magazine for 2 years.
 He is currently a STEM (Science Technology Engineering and Maths) ambassador.
 He created the online niche Company L4LTV which streams live educational events and conferences to teacher communities.
 As a computing consultant he is involved with leading the research and development of emerging technologies.
 His clients include BBC, TES, OU, University of Hull and Futurelab.